Skip to contents

 Explore assay data

-The single assay mod_prob is a DataFrame with modification probabilities.
+At this point, the RangedSummarizedExperiment object contains a single assay named mod_prob, which is a DataFrame with modification probabilities.

 assayNames(se)